AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 ### Pull Requests

-Contributions should be submitted as Github pull requests.
+Contributions should be submitted as GitHub pull requests.
 See [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/) if you're unfamiliar with this concept.